 Formal ontologies are centred around classes.
 Together with a set of binary relations and logical operators in a logic-based language, e.g., DL, they constitute formal axioms.
 Axioms state what is universally true for all members of a class or a class-like expression.
 For instance, all nucleic acid molecules contain nucleotides, or all adenine molecules are nucleotide molecules.
 The construction of (formal) ontologies should obey principled criteria (Spear, 2006) and good practice guidelines (Schulz et al., 2012).
 Important principles are (i) naming conventions (Schober et al., 2009); (ii) mutually disjoint upper-level classes like Process or Quality as a fundamental ordering framework; and, (iii) a generally small set of canonical relations (Smith et al., 2005),

 We distinguish ontology content proper from both the notions of kno- wledge (Schulz and Jansen, 2013) and data.
 Regarding knowledge 1, assertions about what is frequently associated or only true by default can- not be straightforwardly expressed by formal ontologies.
 Regarding data, interpretation is often blurred by use-mention confusion, i.e. mixing data items with the things they denote.
-In databases, the interpretation of data elements is determined by the use cases embedded in the underlying sch- ema.
-The distinction between what is a data element and what is its referent is implicit.
-Formal ontologies should enforce this distinction: data items are instances of information content entities, whereas the things data items denote are manifold: individuals, classes, or even nothing.
+In databases, the interpretation of data elements is determined by the use cases embedded in the underlying schema.
+The distinction between what is a data element and what is its referent is often implicit.
+Formal ontologies should enforce this distinction: data items are instances of information content entities, whereas the things data items denote are manifold: individuals, classes, or even nothing\cite{schulz.icbo2011}.

 Interpreting databases with ontologies